Explore the magic of Christmastime in France with a visit to some of its best markets and festive events...

 With tasty traditional treats and handmade crafts, you're sure to find something that will make an inspired gift for someone special.
-There's lots to entertain the kids too such as balloon modelling and face painting, a Big Wheel and a Christmas train carrying Santa himself!
+There’s a lot to keep everyone entertained from Christmas concerts, street performers, a Big Wheel and even a visit from Santa himself!

 Marché de Noël, Rennes

 Brittany's capital city needs little introduction as a beautiful backdrop to a Christmas market with its half-timber buildings lending it an air of nostalgia that's perfect at Christmastime.

 You'll find its Christmas market of snow-covered chalets at the Place du Columbier outside the Columbia shopping centre.
 The perfect place for getting your treats and unusual gifts in the market whilst doing your high street shopping too.